lliicassie/AIST-_Dance_Annotation/README.md

 and I have not yet found an ideal visual cue detection model.

-At present, the script can only accurately annoate
+At present, the script can only accurately annotate

-3D human data extrated from calibrated multi-camera dance sequence.
+3D human data extracted from calibrated multi-camera dance sequence.

 I am looking forward to the future advancements in computer vision technology.

+[A video preprocessing demo will be uploaded soon although it will not get very precise result due to the limitation mentioned above.]